 So named for the Namingha family, who believe deeply in giving back to the community by aiding and nurturing young artists, the Namingha Institute celebrates the region’s diverse artistry.
-This residency will provide the five selected student residents with a challenging and stimulating environment to explore their artistic interests through various media.
-Throughout this week-long residency, students will have opportunities to tour MNA’s Platinum LEED Certified Easton Collection Center and are encouraged to pull inspiration from the beauty and diversity of the Colorado Plateau.
+Supported in part by the Philip M. Smith Trust, each year this residency provides selected art students with a challenging and stimulating environment to explore their artistic interests through various media.
+During the residency students have opportunities to work with master artists, tour MNA’s Platinum LEED Certified Easton Collection Center, and pull inspiration from the beauty and diversity of the Colorado Plateau.

-The Namingha Institute Master Class is a paid residency that will be held at the Museum of Northern Arizona from June 7th-14th, 2020.
-Students will receive lodging and a stipend for any expenses.
-Throughout the week, students will participate in classes with master artist, Baje Whitethorne Sr. and other guest teachers and speakers who are leading successful careers as artists.
-On June 13th, students will engage in a showcase and reception for the public, including guests from MNA staff, and the Museum of Northern Arizona’s Board of Trustees.
+Five student residents were selected for the 2021 Namingha Institute Master Class, held at the Museum of Northern Arizona from June 3rd-17th, 2021.
+The selected students receive lodging and a stipend for any expenses.
+Students participate in classes with master artists, Dan Namingha and Arlo Namingha.
+On June 17th, students will engage in a showcase and reception for the public, including guests from MNA staff, and the Museum of Northern Arizona’s Board of Trustees.

 Check back here in the fall for the application information and deadline for the 2022 Namingha Institute Master Class.
 For more information, please contact the Namingha Institute Coordinator, Darvin Descheny at firstname.lastname@example.org or at 928-774-5211 ext 267.